TCaprioli/AppTrack-Frontend/README.md

 ## Roadmap

-I would like to deploy this application but first I need to integrate AWS so that users can have their uploads persist via cloud storage.
+I would like to integrate AWS so that users can have their uploads persist via cloud storage.
+I would also like to refactor the folders carosel to be more mobile friendly.

 ## Acknowledgments